canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 | Before | 13.96 13.49 17.64 |
 | After  | 11.74 11.19 11.23 |

 When checking the log, the room search had a noticeable improvement for the `GetRoomClassGaleriesAsync` method.
-From ~8-11s to ~3-4s. _Just three lines of code._
+From ~8-11s to ~3-4s.
+Only by changing three lines of code.

 ```
 GetHotelTimeZoneAsync: 182ms